linode/linode-blockstorage-csi-driver/docs/observability.md

+---
+nav_order: 7
+---

-# Observability for CSI Driver
+# 📊 Observability for CSI Driver

 This document explains how to use the `grafana-dashboard` and `setup-tracing` mise tasks to install and configure observability tools.